Last August 20, I turned twenty-seven — time flies so fast. I couldn’t believe.

 I love my parents.

 (I know this one shouldn’t be here.
 But my intuition says, it should be.)

 The trend in college is to build an impressive resume in order to land a high-paying job in the future.
 I remember one of my colleagues confessing that he had worked on a radio station as a disc jockey even though he didn’t like it — the purpose is to impress his future employers.
 So you’re a DJ?
 Awesome.

-But if you, however, spend majority of your adult life trying to build an impressive resume, you’re chasing a never-ending mission.
+Don’t spend the majority of your adult life trying to build an impressive resume, you’re chasing a never-ending mission.
 You’re wasting so much time instead of focusing on doing great work.

-I hope you learned something.
+I hope you’ve learned something.
 What about you?
-Would you share yours?
-I am willing to learn from you.
 Drop it here.